What is CBN and How Does It Differ from CBD?

 These receptors make up part of the ECS, and they connect to our peripheral nervous system, which are nerve fibers that stretch out to various muscles, limbs, immune cells, skin cells, and other organs.

+Generally speaking, the ECS helps maintain homeostasis – the healthy stability of our mental and physical functions in response to internal or external conditions that would otherwise cause our bodies to perform less than usual.
 When CBD molecules attach to CB2 receptors, they transmit a signal that affects the cell, tissue, or organ associated with that particular receptor.
-This process helps maintain homeostasis – the healthy stability of our mental and physical functions in response to internal or external conditions that would otherwise cause our body to perform less than usual.

 CBD is useful for several applications depending on the personal needs of the individual using it.
 However, any products containing CBD should not be used to diagnose, prevent, treat, or cure any disease, according to the FDA.